 - How lessons and other learning activities changed.
 Have the readings been modified?
 Are new learning activities planned such as live videoconferences, chats, or phone conferences?
 Will lecture recordings be a part of class now?
 Read any new instructions carefully and ask questions.

 - What new technologies might be used.
-Will students need to learn about how to use TRACS or Canvas to access course materials, quizzes, or tests?
+Will students need to learn about how to use Canvas to access course materials, quizzes, or tests?
 Will the course meetings now use Zoom for desktop videoconferencing?
 Do assignments now require familiarity with Office 365?
 Learn more about these tools before needing to use them.
 Test equipment and Internet connectivity as appropriate.